Innovator Profile: Sarah Van Borek

 Sarah Van Borek is a self-described “global citizen.”
 And indeed, it’s a fitting term.
 Sarah has lived across Canada and has split her career between Africa and Vancouver.
 The term also perfectly captures her sense of self, and the interesting work she’s doing to break down geographical definitions to get individuals engaged and collaborating across larger communities and national and cultural borders.

-Sarah started down her current path at the Emily Carr University of Art and Design (ECUAD), where she studied Media Arts.
+Sarah started down her current path at Emily Carr University of Art + Design (ECUAD), where she studied media arts.
 At the same time, Sarah was in love with traditional Southern African music.
-After her first year of University, this love prompted her to head to Africa.
+After her first year of university, this love prompted her to head to Africa.

 When she returned to her studies at ECUAD, Sarah began passionately experimenting with engaging diverse youth in media production for social change.
 This ranged from a self-directed study working with Vancouver Moving Theatre, to engaging youth groups in producing music videos that address social issues, to leading a music video workshop series at the UN International Children’s Conference on the Environment.

-Sarah followed her passions and interests and returned to South Africa to pursue a Master of Fine Arts Degree in Film and TV Production from the University of Cape Town.
-There, her Master’s thesis project involved producing a pilot music TV program where she engaged South African youth in creating original songs and music videos on gender-based issues.
-The videos were shown in a TV show as a catalyst for dialogue between urban and rural youth.
+Sarah followed her passions and interests and returned to South Africa to pursue a Master of Fine Arts degree in film and TV production from the University of Cape Town.
+There, her master’s thesis project involved producing a pilot music TV program where she engaged South African youth in creating original songs and music videos on gender-based issues.
+The videos were shown on a TV show as a catalyst for dialogue between urban and rural youth.
 Sarah was invited to present this research at Plan International’s Youth Media Development Forum in Mali, where she was further inspired by international colleagues using media to engage communities in innovative ways.

 What’s next for Sarah?
-After We Are BC, she’ll continue working on a partnership with the David Suzuki Foundation and the ECUAD, where she teaches in the Social Practice and Community Engagement Program (SPACE).
-Titled “Rewilding Vancouver”, Sarah will instruct a “community projects” course that engages students across a range of levels and artistic disciplines to apply their talents to sustainability iniatives in the community.
-This work builds on Sarah’s Fall 2012/Spring 2013 “Natural Capital” project/course which featured in an exhibit at the Gulf of Georgia Cannery museum, as part of the International Contemporary Furniture Fair (New York 2013), and will be part of a group exhibit “Cultivate” at Vancouver’s Roundhouse Community Centre (October 2013).
+After We Are BC, she’ll continue working on a partnership with the David Suzuki Foundation and ECUAD, where she teaches in the Social Practice and Community Engagement (SPACE) program.
+Titled “Rewilding Vancouver," Sarah will instruct a “community projects” course that engages students across a range of levels and artistic disciplines to apply their talents to sustainability initiatives in the community.
+This work builds on Sarah’s fall 2012/spring 2013 “Natural Capital” project/course which featured in an exhibit at the Gulf of Georgia Cannery museum and as part of the International Contemporary Furniture Fair (New York 2013), and will be part of a group exhibit, “Cultivate,” at Vancouver’s Roundhouse Community Centre (October 2013).